World War II: War breaks out in Europe (1939–1940)

 On 1 September 1939, Germany invaded Poland after having staged several false flag border incidents as a pretext to initiate the invasion.
-The first German attack of the war came against the Polish defenses at Westerplatte.
-The United Kingdom responded with an ultimatum to Germany to cease military operations, and on 3 September, after the ultimatum was ignored, Britain and France declared war on Germany, followed by Australia, New Zealand, South Africa, and Canada.
+The first German attack of the war came against the Polish defences at Westerplatte.
+The United Kingdom responded with an ultimatum for Germany to cease military operations, and on 3 September, after the ultimatum was ignored, Britain and France declared war on Germany.
 During the Phoney War period, the alliance provided no direct military support to Poland, outside of a cautious French probe into the Saarland.
-The Western Allies also began a naval blockade of Germany, which aimed to damage the country's economy and the war effort.
+The Western Allies also began a naval blockade of Germany, which aimed to damage the country's economy and war effort.
 Germany responded by ordering U-boat warfare against Allied merchant and warships, which would later escalate into the Battle of the Atlantic.

 On 8 September, German troops reached the suburbs of Warsaw.
-The Polish counter offensive to the west halted the German advance for several days, but it was outflanked and encircled by the Wehrmacht.
+The Polish counter-offensive to the west halted the German advance for several days, but it was outflanked and encircled by the Wehrmacht.
 Remnants of the Polish army broke through to besieged Warsaw.
-On 17 September 1939, two days after signing a cease-fire with Japan, the Soviet Union invaded Poland under the pretext that the Polish state had ostensibly ceased to exist.
+On 17 September 1939, two days after signing a cease-fire with Japan, the Soviet Union invaded Poland under the supposed pretext that the Polish state had ceased to exist.
 On 27 September, the Warsaw garrison surrendered to the Germans, and the last large operational unit of the Polish Army surrendered on 6 October.
 Despite the military defeat, Poland never surrendered; instead, it formed the Polish government-in-exile and a clandestine state apparatus remained in occupied Poland.
 A significant part of Polish military personnel evacuated to Romania and Latvia; many of them later fought against the Axis in other theatres of the war.